 - The working schedule can be adjusted to meet your needs.

 - We publish op-eds every week in Dziennik Gazeta Prawna, nothing prevents your text from joining the series GRAPE|Tłoczone z danych.

-Send us a CV, transcript of your grades, and an essay to firstname.lastname@example.org.
+Send us a CV, transcript of your grades, and an essay/report to firstname.lastname@example.org.
 We are looking for people who like to study and are systematic, which is why we ask you for your grades.
 But no need for excessive formality: a printout from USOS or Wirtualny Dziekanat is enough.
 We ask you for an essay because we want to know how you put your thoughts together.
-As an economist, argue for or against one of the following statements: (1) Studying is first and foremost a signal to your employer; (2) Robots will replace workers, and almost everyone will be unemployed.
+You can hare with one of your project/ BA thesis/ MA thesis or you can as an economist, argue for or against one of the following statements: (1) Studying is first and foremost a signal to your employer; (2) Robots will replace workers, and almost everyone will be unemployed.
 The essay should be around 800 words long and preferably in English.